Mayank0255/Stackoverflow-Clone-Backend/README.md

     docker run -p -d 3000:5000 stackoverflowclone
     ```

-The port number is default port of api is 5000.
+The default port of api is 5000.

 ## API Endpoints